icehrm/icehrm.github.io/_docs/leave.md

 Here I've set leave carried forward to 'Yes' and carry forward percentage to 100% so all the remaining annual leave of this year will be carried forward to the next.

-2. Setting up casual leave with which are accrued 1.5 per each month and should not be carried forward to the next year
+2. Setting up casual leave which are accrued 1.5 per each month and should not be carried forward to the next year

 ![Setting up casual leave](https://icehrm.s3.amazonaws.com/images/blog-images/casual-leave-setup.png)